jeff-griffith-dev/keeper-docket/docs/01-spec/docket-domain-model.md

 ```
 open ──► done
+open ──► abandoned   (system-set only — never caller-settable)
-open ──► deferred
+open ◄──► deferred
-deferred ──► open
+deferred ──► abandoned   (system-set only)
 ```

-`done` is terminal.
-A completed action item cannot be reopened — if the work needs to be redone, a new ActionItem is created. `deferred` means intentionally postponed;
+`done` and `abandoned` are both terminal.
+A completed item cannot be reopened.
-it can return to `open`.
+An abandoned item cannot be reopened, updated, or reassigned — it is a permanent record of a commitment that was never fulfilled.

+`abandoned` is set exclusively by the system in two scenarios:
+1. The parent Minutes is abandoned — all `open` and `deferred` items beneath it are set to `abandoned` atomically with the Minutes transition.
+2. The parent MeetingSeries is archived — all `open` and `deferred` items across all Minutes in the series are set to `abandoned`.

+No caller can set an ActionItem to `abandoned` directly.
+This preserves the integrity of the record: abandonment is a fact about what happened to the containing context, not a decision made about the item itself.

+`deferred` means intentionally postponed; it can return to `open` while the parent Minutes remains draft.
+A deferred item at Minutes abandonment or series archival becomes `abandoned` for the same reason as an open item — the context that would have resolved it no longer exists.

 **Priority:** 1-5 integer, displayed as "1 - Critical", "2 - High", "3 - Medium",
 "4 - Low", "5 - Minimal".
 Default is 3 (Medium), matching 4Minitz behavior.